Hiring Freelancers Can Free Up Your Time

 Connor: I’m excited to share that I have been writing and will be publishing a book through the FreeeUp platform on April 26th titled Free Up Your Business: 50 Secrets to Bootstrap Million Dollar Companies.
 The book offers 50 actionable pieces of advice for business owners to better run their companies from our seven years of working together and building two seven-figure businesses within the eCommerce industry.

 Free Up More Time

 Let me know what you think of my conversation with Connor, and feel free to add your two cents below!
 Do you work with freelancers to help keep your business running smoothly?
 And speaking of freeing up your time, have you tried RestockPro yet?
 It allows you to get away from the spreadsheets and keep your inventory data in an easy-to-use format.
-You can also grant access to trusted freelancers or other employees to help you keep everything straight.
+You can also grant access to trusted freelancers to help you keep everything straight.

 Originally published on May 4, 2017, updated April 26, 2019